leedm777/advent-of-code-2019/README.md

  - `day12`
    - Laziness causes stack overflow errors when a ton of work gets chained up.
      - Had to use `mapv` instead of `map` in a few places to avoid SO errors
+   - Optimizing part 2 required actual cleverness; hadn't really needed that yet.
+     - Each axis is independent, and the cycles for each axis is pretty findable. the total cycle time is the least-common-multiple of the cycle time for each axis.

 ## License